 Cracked Pot Meditations – Inner Child

-Meditation for February 21st, 2016 Inner Child A lot of us take the world very seriously.
-We work hard and we look at play as a luxury of the rich and or lazy.
-Sometimes our therapists and spiritual advisor tells us to get in touch with our inner child so we can return to that […]
+Meditation for February 22nd Inner Child A lot of us take the world very seriously.
+We work hard, and we see play as a luxury for the rich and/or lazy.
+Sometimes our therapists and spiritual advisor tell us to get in touch with our inner child so we can return to that stage of innocence, […]

 Inner Child

 A lot of us take the world very seriously.
-We work hard and we look at play as a luxury of the rich and or lazy.
-Sometimes our therapists and spiritual advisor tells us to get in touch with our inner child so we can return to that stage of innocence, playfulness and curious wonder.
-For some of us, we were robbed of a childhood forced to grow up fast, so getting in touch with an inner child is allowing ourselves to be childlike for the first time.
+We work hard, and we see play as a luxury for the rich and/or lazy.
+Sometimes our therapists and spiritual advisor tell us to get in touch with our inner child so we can return to that stage of innocence, playfulness, and curious childlike wonder.
+For some of us, we were robbed of a childhood, forced to grow up fast, so getting in touch with an inner child means allowing ourselves to be childlike for the first time.
+For others, it is refusing to grow up.

 The first thing you should do is realize that children are needy, thoughtless idiots.
 Lose touch with that little twerp.
 Instead, get in touch with your inner old man.

-Standing at your front door with your pants jacked up to your nipples wondering what the heck the neighbor cat is really up to.
-You walk the fine line of wisdom and dementia induced insanity.
+Standing at your front door with your pants jacked up to your nipples, wondering what the heck the neighbor cat is really up to.
+You walk the fine line of wisdom and a dementia induced insanity.
 You keep everything you might need in all your pockets.
 You get to have a childlike wonder mixed with a been-there-done-that mentality.
-People don’t expect a lot from an old man, so manners and etiquette is not necessary.
+People don’t expect much from an old man, so manners and etiquette aren’t necessary.

-Children have no experience in life and the farther back you go, the smaller your world is.
-Not having the shiny thing at the supermarket is end of the world for you.
-An old man knows just how insignificant a human is in the vast violent universe, but chooses to ignore the hugeness of the world around him just to be a butt head about a point.
+Children have no experience.
+The farther back you go, the smaller your world is.
+Not having the shiny thing at the supermarket is the end of the world for you.
+The smaller the world you live in, the more important you think you are.
+Children think they are the most important person in the room.
+An old man knows just how insignificant a human is in the vast universe, but chooses to ignore the hugeness of the world around him to be a butt head to make a point.

 Is the fool a young innocent person trying to discover the world for the first time, or is the fool an old man bumbling around at the twilight of life, knowing that everything is absurd?